A visit to a U-Pick apple farm is the perfect way to welcome the fall season

 Wilkens Fruit & Fir Farm

 Only an hour north of NYC, Wilkens Fruit & Fir Farm offers seasonal pickings of peaches, apples, pumpkins, and even coniferous (aka “fir”) trees come Christmas time.
-They know what they’re doing: this year marks the farm’s 105th season, and they open for picking September 2.
+They know what they’re doing: this year marks the farm’s 107th season, and they open for picking September 2.

 1335 White Hill Rd.